top of page

 - A member of the 1998 USA Women's Professional Basketball Team & WNBA interim head coach

-- A Gospel recording artist who has performed at the White House
+- A Gospel recording artist who performed at the White House

-Also throughout her 60 year history, T.W.
+Throughout her 60-plus year history, T.W.
 Josey has achieved a major mark in sports, earning them renown in the Central Savannah River Area as well as statewide.

 - 1967 Georgia Interscholastic Athletic Association Class AA State Boys Basketball Champions